ntoshev/ntoshev.github.com/_posts/2015-12-18-macros-with-theano.md

 print (2*s).eval({x:2, y:3}) #10
 ```

 Note that the value of `s` is an expression that can be evaluated many times with different input values, and as part of different computations.
-It essentially holds a directed graph with nodes being the variables and operations/intermediate results, and vertices connecting the arguments to the operations.
+It essentially holds a directed acyclic graph with nodes being the variables and operations/intermediate results, and vertices connecting the arguments to the operations.
 This graph is then optimized and executed, typically on a GPU - when the data are not scalar values but large vectors, matrices or more generally tensors, the computation can be parallelized yielding 10-20x improvement in compute time versus a CPU.

 For a simple computation you write the math expressions directly in Python as above.
 The practical problem with that is that very soon you find yourself writing similar expressions with minor differences over and over.
 The code quickly becomes unwieldy - it is as if you are trying to program without functions or objects!
 There is lots of Theano code like this on GitHub.